paulopimenta6/ph_codes/R/elsa/README.md

   <img src="img/rstudio.png" alt="Rstudio" width="300">
 </p>

-1. For windows users is very easy to install Rstudio just downloading the software from this [website](https://posit.co/download/rstudio-desktop/)
+1. For windows users is very easy to install Rstudio just downloading the software from this [website](https://posit.co/download/rstudio-desktop/) and just double clicking the **.exe** and following the intalation instructions.

 2. For Linux users is also easy install the rstudio, but instead of downloading an **.exe** you will find a **.deb** file.
 It is not a problem, because after download you just need to do the command in the Linux terminal: